-Night photography gives you a chance to have the type of shots that are out of the ordinary and not the same type pictures everyone else has.
+Night photography gives you a chance to have the type of shots that are out of the ordinary—not the same type pictures everyone else has.

 A few of the more popular night photography subjects are city skylines, well lit downtown areas, moonlit scenes, and tourist attraction areas.
 However, any scene in your own neighborhood or town that has some sort of light in it is fair game for night photography.

 What type camera will you need?
-A Digital Single Lens Reflex camera (also known as a DSLR or Digital SLR camera) is the best choice for night photography.
-That is because when using a Digital SLR camera you will have more control over the cameras’ exposure settings.
-Taking pictures at night will require longer exposure times and a Digital SLR camera has more options for changing the exposure settings.
+A Digital Single Lens Reflex camera (DSLR) is the best choice for night photography.
+That’s because when using a DSLR camera you’ll have more control over the camera’s exposure settings.
+Taking pictures at night will require longer exposure times and a DSLR has more options for changing the exposure settings.

-However, you can also use a digital compact camera to take night pictures.
-Most digital compact cameras will have some sort of night mode setting such as night landscape.
-A night mode setting will keep the cameras’ shutter open for longer periods of time so that the cameras’ image sensor can absorb more light.
-The main problem with using a digital compact camera for night photography is that you won’t be able to choose the exposure setting for your night shots.
-In spite of that, your cameras’ automatic night mode setting may still be able to produce some good night images at times.
+However, you can also use a compact camera to take night pictures.
+Most digital compact cameras have some sort of night mode setting, such as night landscape.
+A night mode setting will keep the camera’s shutter open for longer periods of time so that the image sensor can absorb more light.
+The main problem with using a compact camera for night photography is that you won’t be able to choose the exposure settings.
+In spite of that, your camera’s automatic night mode setting may still be able to produce some good images at times.